surister/cratedb-guide/docs/integrate/etl/influxdb.md

 crash --host=cratedb.example.org --username=user --command="SELECT * FROM testdrive.demo;"
 :::

+## Data Model

+InfluxDB stores time series data in buckets and measurements.
+CrateDB stores data in schemas and tables.

+- A **bucket** is a named location with a retention policy where time series data is stored.
+- A **series** is a logical grouping of data defined by shared measurement, tag, and field.
+- A **measurement** is similar to an SQL database table.
+- A **tag** is similar to an indexed column in an SQL database.
+- A **field** is similar to an un-indexed column in an SQL database.
+- A **point** is similar to an SQL row.

+-- [What are series and bucket in InfluxDB]

 ## Tutorial

 The tutorial heavily uses Docker to provide services and to run jobs.
 Alternatively, you can use the drop-in replacement Podman.
-The walkthrough is a basic example setup using InfluxDB, including a few samples worth of data.
+The walkthrough uses basic example setup including InfluxDB 2.x and a few samples worth of data that is being transferred to CrateDB.

 ### Services